Mack Air: Accidents and incidents

 On 6 January 2010 the company's Cessna 208 crashed and was "extensively damaged" upon takeoff from Piajio Airstrip, Chief's Island, Okavango Delta, Botswana when its engine failed.
 The aircraft landed on a wet flood plain and overturned.
 The pilot and the five passengers were all injured, including one passenger who suffered a broken hip.
 The pilot and four of the injured passengers were evacuated to a South African hospital.

 Destinations

-Following is a list of destinations Mack Air flies to as part of its scheduled services, as of February 2022:
+The following is a list of destinations Mack Air flies to as part of its scheduled services, as of February 2022: